danfuzz/lactoserv/doc/development.md

 $ ubik update-version 123.45.6
 ```

+### Updating Allowed Node Versions

+The project has checks to make sure only vetted versions of Node are used to
+build and run the project.

+To update what Node versions are allowed when building:

+* Update the `check-dependency` regex in the file
+  `scripts/lib/lactoserv/_prereqs`.

+To update what Node versions are allowed when running:

+* Update the `--runner-versions=` list in the file `scripts/lib/lactoserv/dev`.

 - - - - - - - - - -
 ```
 Copyright 2022-2025 the Lactoserv Authors (Dan Bornstein et alia).